ConnorDeMeyer/ECS/README.md

 ## System

 A system is a process that modifies or acts on one or multiple components.
-All Systems inherit from `SystemBase`, an abstract class that contains the following virtual methods that can be overriden in a custom System:
+All Systems inherit from `SystemBase`, an abstract class that contains the following virtual methods that can be overridden in a custom System:
- - `Execute()`: Should contain the funcionality of the system, modifying or using the components.
+ - `Execute()`: Should contain the functionality of the system, modifying or using the components.
  - `Initialize()`: Is called after construction when the TypeView or TypeBinding is set

-When constructing a System it requires `SystemParameters` which constains the following information:
+When constructing a System it requires `SystemParameters` which contains the following information:
  - Name of the system
  - Execution time: an integer to specify when it should execute compared to other systems.
 Systems with lower Execution time will execute before Systems with higher Execution time.
  - Update interval: How long it takes between each Execute call. if 0 it will execute every frame.